ccbskillssem/snakemake_fa23/README.md

 ```
 ## Slides

-I will add a link to the tutorial slides after the live tutorial is done. 💻
+There is a PDF copy of the slides in the repository above.
+Note that I may need to update it after the live workshop is over. 💻

 ## Commands
 This is a list of commands from the live workshop.
 All of the rules are documented with comments as well.
 All examples below will run the workflow to generate the `output/visuals/vcf_heatmap.pdf` target file.